TheCodeCache/Scala/Closure.md

-# TODO
+# Closure –

 The best analogy to understand this `closure` concept is: `quantum entanglement`
+the above statement is very-2 interesting as it takes example from `Quantum Computing` world : )

 **Reference:**
 1. Scala Cookbook